kimlesieur/Arcade-galaxy-shooter-game/README.md

 - Detect collisions between player bullets and enemy ships
 - Remove hit enemies and increment the score

-### 6. Enemy Shooting & Player Health
+### 6. Player Health
-- Make enemies shoot bullets downward
-- Detect collisions with the player and reduce health
+- Detect collisions between ennemies and player + reduce health when it happens

 ### 7. Game Over & Restart
 - End the game when the player's health reaches zero